vkethana/vkethana.github.io/_posts/2025-09-26-frequency.md

 Low frequencies capture broad shapes and overall structure, which dominate our perception from far away.
 High frequencies encode fine details and edges, which we perceive up close.
 To create a hybrid image, I apply a Gaussian low-pass filter to extract smooth, large-scale features from the first image, then subtract a Gaussian-blurred version from the second image to obtain only its high-frequency details.
-When these are combined, viewers see different images depending on their distance from the image: the high frequency image is seen from close up and the low frequencies one from far away.
+When these are combined, viewers see different images depending on their distance from the image: the high-frequency image is seen from close up and the low-frequency one from far away.

 ### Example 1: Derek + Nutmeg